labanskoller/labanskoller.se/content/blog/2023-03-16-totp-app-comparison-2023-edition.md

 request](https://github.com/labanskoller/labanskoller.se/edit/main/content/blog/2023-03-16-totp-app-comparison-2023-edition.md).

 # Credit

-Icons made by <a href="https://www.flaticon.com/authors/smashicons" title="Smashicons">Smashicons</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a> licensed by <a href="https://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a>.
+* Icons made by <a href="https://www.flaticon.com/authors/smashicons" title="Smashicons">Smashicons</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a> licensed by <a href="https://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a>.

-Thanks to [Karl Emil Nikka](https://www.linkedin.com/in/karlemilnikka/) for bringing up the TOTP subject is his podcast so I felt urged to refresh my old blog post.
+* Thanks to [Karl Emil Nikka](https://www.linkedin.com/in/karlemilnikka/) for bringing up the TOTP subject in his podcast so I felt urged to refresh my old blog post.
+* Thanks to [Benjamin Björk](https://www.linkedin.com/in/benjamin-bjork/) for pointing out a spelling mistake (corrected 2023-MAR-22).